Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/loan.md

 ## Implement the contract

-We want a basic [PSP-721](/smart-contracts/PSP721/psp721) token with metadata, ownable and burnable extensions, so we will add these to our contract.
+We want a basic [PSP-721](/smart-contracts/PSP721/psp721) token with metadata and ownable extensions, so we will add these to our contract.
 We will add a `brush::contract` macro to our contract and add some imports:

 ```rust
 #[brush::contract]